ESOP Basics

 Vesting means ownership of your ESOP account.

-If you leave before becoming fully vested, you’ll experience a forfeiture.
+If you leave before becoming fully vested, you could experience a forfeiture of any unvested shares.
+Forfeited amounts are reallocated to active ESOP participants.

 To earn vesting credit you must worked at least 1,000 hours in a plan year.